zopefoundation/www.zope.org/index.rst

 =====================================

 Zope is a free and open source web application server written in the object-oriented programming language "Python".
-Since it's release in 1998 Zope continued to grow into many distinct applications, frameworks, libraries and tools.
+Since its release in 1998, Zope continues to grow into many distinct applications, frameworks, libraries and tools.

 :doc:`Learn more <world>`